-While we’re all probably a little sad that summer is on the way out, it’s always fun to welcome in a new month.
-Especially fall because it’s one of the more cozy months.
+While we’re all probably a little sad that summer is over, it’s always fun to welcome in a new season.
+Especially fall because it means we’re moving into the more cozy months.
 Not only that but we all get to watch as Washington changes from a lush green landscape to beautiful reds, oranges and browns.

 But when exactly is that happening?
-Well a handy map from the Smoky Mountains is here to help us!
+Well, a handy map from the Smoky Mountains is here to help!

 Keep in mind, if you’re outside of King County, you might experience a more delayed display of fall foliage.

 The map shows nationwide leaf patterns with a date range of September 5th-November 21st.
-So if you have family or friends living elsewhere in the nation that are equally as curious as you, this map is a fun thing to send to them.
+So if you have family or friends living elsewhere in the nation that are equally as curious as you, this map is a great resource to share.
 Maybe you could even do some leaf swapping, try sending some pressed leaves from here in Washington over to wherever they are.

 Enjoy the change of seasons Washington and happy fall!